RickeyWard/sprite-sheet-editor/README.md

 ## 🤖 AI-Assisted Development Experiment

-**This entire project was built using only AI prompting** through Cursor IDE with Claude Sonnet 4.0.
+**This entire project was built using (almost) only AI prompting** through Cursor IDE with Claude Sonnet 4.0.
 No traditional coding was performed - every line of code, styling, and feature was generated through conversational AI assistance.
 This represents an experiment to understand the current state of AI-assisted development and explore what's possible when achieving real-world goals through pure AI collaboration.

 The development process involved:
 - Iterative feature requests through natural language